Sinner Mango Velomobile

 The Mango was also very much more comfortable than anything else I've ever owned for commuting in winter.
 I rode it for my commute even when the outside temperature was below -10 C (Still air temperature.
 Windchill would have made it much colder).

 For cold weather, the foam cover (supplied as standard) is essential.
 It reduces airflow and makes it possible to ride in just a T-shirt even when it is -10 C in winter.
-You do, however, need a warm hat, a good scarf or buff as well as glasses.
+You do, however, need a warm hat, a good scarf as well as glasses.
 The foam cover also keeps the seat dry when the Mango is parked.
 See photos and video.

 However, I have also ridden the Mango at temperatures over 30 C. The foam cover is then not needed and airflow through the bike is restored.
 Most of your body is in shadow so the temperature does not get too high.